 WHY IS OUTSIDE LEARNING SO IMPORTANT?

-Outside, children become more aware of the real world around them.
-They see the effects that the weather has on the plant life and understand the need for food and water that birds and squirrels need.
-This help to develop skills, knowledge and understanding.
+Outside, children become more aware of the real world around them which helps to develop their knowledge and understanding.
+They can experience how the seasons change and they see the effects that the weather has on the plant life.
+They understand the need for food and water that birds and squirrels in the garden need.

-Being outdoors can enable deeper learning to take place as there is often much less noise.
-This can also help to reduce children’s stressors and anxieties and build resilience and self confidence.
+There is less noise and more space outside, which can enable a deeper level of learning to take place.
+This can help to reduce children’s stressors and anxieties and help to build resilience and self-confidence.

-The outside space is expansive which means children have space to run freely, move and express themselves without restriction.
-It is so important that children have the opportunity to move through these developmental stages.
-Gross motor skills such as riding a bike or climbing up a ladder are important stages in the development of writing skills.
+The outside space is expansive which means children have space to run feely, move and express themselves without restriction.
+It is so important that children have the opportunities to move through these developmental stages.
+For example, gross motor skills such as riding a bike or climbing up a ladder are important stages in the development of writing skills.

 SO, WHAT OUTSIDE LEARNING DO WE DO?